4DGB/hic-converter/readme.md

 # Data used
 Data used here was taken from the ENCODE project which has produced paired-end sequencing libraries on A549 cells, a cancer lung cell line.
 Specifically, the paired-end sequencing library of the first isogenic replicate ([ENCLB571GEP](https://www.encodeproject.org/experiments/ENCSR662QKG/)) with paired files [ENCFF039FYU](https://www.encodeproject.org/files/ENCFF039FYU/) and [ENCFF479RSE](https://www.encodeproject.org/files/ENCFF479RSE/) were used to generate hic files via HiCExplorer.

-# Useful commands for Hi-C data preprocessing for the 4DGB project
+# Useful commands for 4DGB project
+### Example using juicer tools for Hi-C data preprocessing
     ## change directory and
     ## make alia's callable in this instance
     cd ./hic-converter